-Cyclists are vehicles and must follow the same rules of the road as all other vehicles
+Cyclists are vehicles and must follow the same rules of the road as all other vehicles.
+Cyclists are legally allowed to ride in the centre of any traffic lane.

-- Cyclists are legally allowed to ride in the centre of any traffic lane. - Always ride in a straight line.
-Do not weave in and out of parked vehicles. - Never ride between a parked vehicle and a vehicle travelling in a lane if the traffic lanes are narrow. - When turning left, signal and move toward the left lane before making your turn. - Only pass a right-turning vehicle on the left. - Do not ride in a right-turn only lane if you are going through.
-Move into the through lane early. - Sidewalks are only for pedestrians - except on bridges, overpasses or where signed otherwise.
+- Always ride in a straight line.
+Do not weave in and out of parked vehicles. - Never ride between a parked vehicle and a vehicle travelling in a lane if the traffic lanes are narrow. - When turning left, signal and move toward the left lane before making your turn. - When riding a bicycle in the traffic lane or painted bike lane, only pass right turning vehicle on the left.
+When riding a bicycle in a protected bike lane, right turning vehicles are required to yield to cyclists proceeding through the intersection. - Do not ride in a right-turn only lane if you are going through.
+Move into the through lane early. - Sidewalks are only for pedestrians except on bridges, overpasses or where signed otherwise.
 Riding on sidewalks is illegal.
-If you must use the sidewalk, walk your bike.

-- · Obey traffic lights and signs. - Yield to pedestrians people crossing with the light have the right of way. - Ride in the same direction as traffic and never against traffic.
+If you must use the sidewalk, walk your bike. - Obey traffic lights and signs. - Yield to pedestrians people crossing with the light have the right of way. - Ride in the same direction as traffic and never against traffic. - Sharrows indicate where cyclists can best position themselves and that motorists must share the road.

-- Sharrows indicate where cyclists can best position themselves and that motorists must share the road. - n narrow lanes, the sharrow is located directly in the centre of the roadway lane.
+In narrow lanes, the sharrow is located directly in the centre of the roadway lane.
 Cyclists and motorists are to travel in a straight line.

-In lanes greater than 4 metres wide, the sharrow is located on the right side of the roadway lane.
-Cyclists and motorists are to travel next to each other.

-Exclusive bicycle lanes are created on streets that are wide enough to allow for a 1.5 metre wide additional lane.
+- In lanes greater than 4 metres wide, the sharrow is located on the right side of the roadway lane.
+Cyclists and motorists are to travel next to each other. - Exclusive bicycle lanes are created on streets that are wide enough to allow for a 1.5 metre wide additional lane.
 These lanes are for use by cyclists only and motorists must not drive, stop or park on them.